gallenc/kuwaiba-examples-1/kuwaiba-opennms-radio/kuwaiba-docker-compose-radio/README.md

 </event>
 ```
 The requisition should also be synchronised if this event is used to import it.
-However it can also be synchronised with the opennms database using
+However it can also be synchronised with the OpenNMS database using

 ```
 PUT http://localhost:8980/opennms/rest/requisitions/kuwaiba-UK/import?rescanExisting=true